 The main obstacle is that since these occupations are so narrowly defined, the chances that an asylum seeker will qualify are quite low.
 The asylum seeker's residence status does not change as a result of obtaining permission to work.
-They remain on temporary admission (BAIL since January 2016), and subject to conditions which may include residing at an address that they give.
+They remain on bail and subject to conditions which may include residing at an address that they give.
 There is no special access to re-training to enable access to the labour market.
 Any vocational training is subject to the conditions for education set out in the section on Access to Education.